 - Vocabulary is used and displayed in different languages where appropriate, which supports those with English as an additional language.
-Letters or information can be translated into some other languages and external support will be sought if necessary. - Braille labels are visible around school from when we had a pupil who was registered blind, in support of his family who still attend the school. - Throughout the year, we hold parent information evenings about key events such as SATs in Years 2 and 6 and the Phonic Screening Test in Year 1. - Each year we hold an induction evening with starter packs for our new children.
+Letters or information can be translated into some other languages and external support will be sought if necessary. - All 'Cognition and Learning' SEND pupils have a vocabulary book to support with preteaching and revision of key vocabulary. - Braille labels are visible around school from when we had a pupil who was registered blind, in support of his family who still attend the school. - Throughout the year, we hold parent information evenings about key events such as SATs in Years 2 and 6 and the Phonic Screening Test in Year 1. - Each year we hold an induction evening with starter packs for our new children.
 We visit home and nurseries to get to know the children and ensure that a carefully planned transition takes place.
-Children and parents/carers have the opportunity to attend at least three taster sessions before starting in September. - We send home a report at the end of each term and we hold Parents' Evenings in November and March each year. - Teachers and teaching assistants are available to speak to at the start and end of each school day and additional appointments and meetings can be made at an appropriate time if required. - Children requiring a more individual approach to learning, may have a differentiated visual timetable, individual work station, personalised social stories, a sensory resource box, an individual education plan and additional support from a teaching assistant. - From September 2022, we have a full time family support worker, who will provide support for individual children and their families.
+Children and parents/carers have the opportunity to attend at least three taster sessions before starting in September. - We send home a report following each term and we hold Parents' Evenings in January and April each year.
+These are in addition to 'Meet the Teacher' in the autumn term. - Teachers and teaching assistants are available to speak to at the start and end of each school day and additional appointments and meetings can be made at an appropriate time if required. - Children requiring a more individual approach to learning, may have a differentiated visual timetable, individual work station, personalised social stories, a sensory resource box, an individual education plan and additional support from a teaching assistant. - Since September 2022, we have had a full time family support worker, who will provide support for individual children and their families.